All articles

 2. Devoting too much time to school work.
 To compensate for a diagnosed or undiagnosed disability, teenagers can spend many hours a day on homework.
 The effort they are devoting to homework might be out of whack with the time it takes their friends and peers.

 3. Fruitless studying.
-Teenagers might study and seemingly know the information for an exam and the next day they don't perform ideally on the test.
+Teenagers might study and seemingly know the information for an exam, but the next day, they don't perform ideally on the test.

 4. Poor handwriting.
 Teenagers’ writing can be so poor that they can’t read their notes.
 They also can seem clumsy or out of sync with their environment.
 Some teenagers can have dyspraxia, which is a brain-based condition that can affect their gross and fine motor skills.